 Girls and Autism

 Historically, autism was thought to be a condition of boys but in recent years there is more recognition of the prevalence of autism in girls.
 Girls usually present with more subtle traits, however still facing challenges to their development and interaction.
-Recently there has been a rise in the number of girls diagnosed with ASD and a growing awareness of the needs of autistic girls.
+Recently there has been a rise in the number of girls diagnosed with ASD (Autism Spectrum Disorder) and a growing awareness of the needs of autistic girls.

 Autism looks different in girls.
 While autistic boys are often less social and present with obsessive interests and externalised behaviour, autistic girls are more able to mimic social behaviours, leading to their difficulties being masked and, therefore, undetected for much longer.